OleksiiKova/kovalenko-photography/README.md

 ### Media

-- All images and photos on Kovalenko photography website (Home and Gallery page) were taken from [Pexels](https://www.pexels.com/).
+- All images and photos on Kovalenko photography website (Home, Gallery and About page) were taken from [Pexels](https://www.pexels.com/).